 “The fact is, country of origin labelling isn’t happening in food service at the moment but customers are becoming more and more aware that there’s this sort of black hole, where the information they need, doesn’t exist.

 “In one store run by my family business, on the left hand side we sell retail products with full country of origin labelling - but on the other side of the store, in the food service area, there’s nothing.

 “So for a consumer, they should be asking the question ‘why is country or origin labelling in retail outlets, but not in food service?’”

 But Ms Papacosta said it was difficult to ask food service providers to adopt a voluntary CoOL regime on menus because it was a form of “commercial suicide”.

-“They voluntarily went and put country of origin labels on every product on their menu but had customers turning away, two to one, because they’d say, ‘well that product is from Vietnam or that’s from China or that’s from somewhere else’.
+“Mures voluntarily went and put country of origin labels on every product on their menu but had customers turning away, two to one, upset that some fish was from New Zealand, that it wasn’t Australian.